LinkedInLearning/eslint-syntax-2255011/README.md

 # ESLint: Checking for Syntax and Logic Errors
 This is the repository for the LinkedIn Learning course [ESLint: Checking for Syntax and Logic Errors].
-The full course is available from [LinkedIn Learning](LICOURSEURL).
+The full course is available from [LinkedIn Learning][lil-course-url].

 ![ESLint: Checking for Syntax and Logic Errors][lil-thumbnail-url]